michael2012z/BitBible/markdown/Etheridge/files/Luke.md

 37. said to him, If thou art the King of the Jihudoyee, save thyself.

-38. And there was also an inscription which was written over him in Greek and Roman and Hebrew,Javanoith, Rumoith, Ebroith.
-THIS IS THE KING OF THE JIHUDOYEE.
+38. And there was also an inscription which was written over him in Greek and Roman and Hebrew,

 39. And one of those workers of evil who were hanged with him, blasphemed against him, saying, If thou art the Meshicha, deliver thyself, and deliver us also.